scharf/node-proxy-bridge/README.md

 // ✅ Works!
 Routes through corporate proxy automatically
 ```

+## Design Philosophy: True Transparency

+This proxy is designed to be **completely transparent**:

+- **No timeouts**: The proxy imposes no time limits.
+Your application controls all timeouts.
+- **No error modification**: HTTP errors pass through exactly as received from the upstream server.
+- **No response tampering**: Headers, status codes, and bodies are preserved without modification.
+- **No buffering delays**: Streaming responses flow through immediately.

+### Why No Timeouts?

+Many applications have long-running requests (file uploads, streaming responses, long computations).
+A proxy shouldn't make assumptions about appropriate timeouts - that's the client's decision.
+The proxy acts as a pure passthrough, letting your application handle timing as needed.

+### Error Handling

+- **HTTP errors (4xx, 5xx)**: Passed through unchanged with original status, headers, and body
+- **Connection errors**: Return standard proxy status codes (502 Bad Gateway, 504 Gateway Timeout)
+- **DNS failures**: Return 502 with the original error message (e.g., "Name does not resolve")

 ## Important: Designed for Internal Use Only

 **This proxy is designed for internal usage within Docker Compose networks.
 It is not intended to be exposed publicly.**